 Pollinator use: No information was found on use of A. didymocarpus, or A. layneae by pollinators.
 The rare congener A. aequalis Clokey is pollinated by Anthidium, Ashmeadiella Cockerell, and Protosmia Ducke bees (Griswold et al. 2006).
 Astragalus species in the southwest are also visited by Anthophora, Scropoli, and Osmia bees (Allred 1969; Wilson and Carril 2016).

-A. lentiginosus is a larval host to the Plebejus acmon butterfly (Robinson et al. 2010).
+Astragalus lentiginosus is a larval host to the Plebejus acmon butterfly (Robinson et al. 2010).
 A. nuttallianus is also a larval host to the Northern cloudywing butterfly (Thorybes pylades Hesperiidae) (Cupido Amyntula Robinson et al. 2010; Stewart et al. 2001).

 Tortoise use: Several species of Astragalus have been recorded in desert tortoise diets (Esque 1994; Jennings and Berry 2015).
 The perennial forb A. layneae was the eleventh most abundant species in diets and observed at two sites in the west Mojave and the Colorado Desert.
 Related species A. acutirostris (annual), A. didymocarpus (annual), A. lentiginosus (perennial) were also observed in diets of tortoises in the west Mojave Desert.
-A. nuttallianus (annual) was observed in diets in the northeast Mojave Desert, and was among the most frequently eaten species by juvenile desert tortoises in Hidden Valley, Nevada in 2015 (M. Nafus, San Diego Zoo, pers. comm.).
+Astragalus nuttallianus (annual) was observed in diets in the northeast Mojave Desert, and was among the most frequently eaten species by juvenile desert tortoises in Hidden Valley, Nevada in 2015 (M. Nafus, San Diego Zoo, pers. comm.).
 This is a speciose genus and undoubtedly more species occur in tortoise diets that have not yet been identified.

 Propagation, production, and cultivation: Information on seed ecology is lacking for a variety of Astragalus spp.
-However, seeds of A. lentiginosus var. micans Barneby had 24% germinability at 15 °C and maintained germinability up to seven years of storage at 4 °C or -15 °C (Kay et al. 1988).
+However, seeds of A. lentiginosus var. micans Barneby had 24% germinability at 15 °C and maintained germinability up to seven years of storage at 4 °C or −15 °C (Kay et al. 1988).
 As legumes, Astragalus species exhibit physical dormancy and likely require scarification in order to germinate (Baskin and Baskin 2014).
 For collection, separate the seeds from dried pods by hand, or use a coarse screen if pods do not dehisce easily.